Four Amazing Budget Turntables for Vinyl Junkies: Reviews

 There is also a USB version that is slightly more expensive, if you want to digitize your vinyl collection at any point.

 I wanted to include this belt-driven turntable by Pyle because I want to emphasize that it doesn't take a stack of money to get a good sounding record player in your home.
-Is this the greatest turntable to land on the market?
-No. But it's a very capable product with excellent sound for the price tag and nice features.
+Is this the greatest turntable ever to land on the market?
+No. But it's very, very good for the price. .
+The PLTTB1 is a highly capable product with excellent sound for the price tag and nice features

 This is one of the best turntables under $100 due to its simple and easy to use array of basic features.
 It can play both 33 and 45 RPM records, and it has a pitch adjustment of up to 16 percent in each direction.
 It features an 'S' shaped tone arm which works to reduce vibration and noise transference.
 It also features built-in anti-skate technology which preserves the grooves of your record and ensures even levels on both channels.